Frequently Asked Questions

 Proceeds from the sale of a meaningful

-business to a proven private equity (PE) investor.
+business to a proven private equity (PE), or family office (FO) investor.

 What are Private Equity, (PE) groups?